vb-consulting/Norm.net/Documentation/reference/extension-methods.md

 Norm WithCommentParameters();
 ```

- - Sets the option for the next command to include command parameters in command header comment.
+ - Sets the option for the next command to include command parameters in the command header comment.

 - Example: